jess-of-the-woods/data-visualisation/notes.md

 -[x] get searched for queries running through analysis & rendering in pie chart -[ ] get labels rendering on donutChart
--[ ] get all tweets from a user, graph by hashtag (love Tabby)
+-[ ] get all tweets from a user, graph by hashtag (love Tabby) -[ ] geocodes for auckland.. rotorua etc. & drop down select on form

 ______________